-Section 252.36, F.S., describes the powers of the Governor in a state of emergency.
-In the event an emergency or disaster is beyond local control, the Governor may assume direct operational control over all or any part of the emergency management functions within the state.50 The Governor is authorized to delegate such powers as he or she may deem prudent.51 A state of emergency must be declared by executive order or proclamation by the Governor when an emergency or disaster has occurred or the threat of occurrence is imminent.52
+In Florida, s.
+252.36, F.S., delegates powers to the Governor in a state of emergency.
+In the event an emergency or disaster is beyond local control, the Governor may assume direct operational control over all or any part of the emergency management functions within the state.51 The Governor is authorized to delegate such powers as he or she may deem prudent.52 A state of emergency must be declared by executive order or proclamation by the Governor when an emergency or disaster has occurred or the threat of occurrence is imminent.
+53